Get A Free Legal Consultation

 Simmons Hanly Conroy has represented hundreds of U. S. Air Force veterans affected by mesothelioma including personnel, civilian contractors and workers who were employed at Air Force bases nationally and internationally.
 Some of the jobs they held were:

 The Centers for Disease Control and Prevention (CDC) authenticated the presence of asbestos in Air Force facilities in 2002.
 On-base housing pipe insulation was one material that contained asbestos.
-In 2009, the Air Force paid for the removal of 6,000 feet of above-ground asbestos-coated stem pipeline located at the former Chanute Air Force Base in Rantoul, IL.
-Chanute, which closed in 1993, has additional underground steam tunnels scheduled for demolition by 2015.
+In 2009, the Air Force paid for the removal of 6,000 feet of above-ground asbestos-coated steam pipeline located at the former Chanute Air Force Base in Rantoul, IL.
+This base closed in 1993.

 Asbestos was used in the building and maintenance of aircraft, primarily to aid in the protection against fire and heat.
 Brakes, cockpit heating system, heat shields for engines, torque valves, gaskets, electrical wiring and insulation in the cargo bays also contain asbestos.
-Air Force mechanics were especially at risk for exposure, as they were more likely to inhale airborne asbestos dust and fibers through contact with engine and motor parts and other materials if they didn’t necessary precautions.
+Air Force mechanics were especially at risk for exposure, as they were more likely to inhale airborne asbestos dust and fibers through contact with engine and motor parts and other materials.

 Simmons Hanly Conroy is dedicated to working with U.S. Air Force mesothelioma veterans who were negligently exposed to asbestos.
 If you are a veteran battling mesothelioma, please Contact Us today for a free case consultation.